Yami-no-karuro/Vector/README.md

 Once the container is up and running attach to the php terminal and run `` composer install ``.
 Visit localhost and you should see the Vector default page.
 If you run into permissions problems be sure that the `` src/var `` is owned by `` www-data ``.
+To achieve that attach to the php terminal and run `` chown -R www-data ./src/var/ ``.

 ### Encore Setup
 In the project root run `` npm install `` to install node dependencies.